 Lifestock as an additional source of income

 "If my son Bram and I had not decided to farm livestock as well, the farm would not have survived.
 Extreme weather conditions and the constantly changing regulations for sales and exports of our produce are tough."
 Today, Jaap has 100 cattle, 300 pigs and 1200 sheep, whose high quality meat and exclusive cold cuts create an all year additional income for the farm.
 The demand comes mainly from the local safari companies and from some private clients and by far exceeds what Bram and Jaap can supply.
-So why not grow further?
-I forgot, the water problem...
+So why not grow further, I want to ask, but I bite my tongue.
+Once again, I forgot about the water problem...

 Apart from seeds, hardly any external resources find their way into the farm cycle.
-The sheep and the cattle only eat grass and herbs that grow on the farmland.
-In return they fertilize the soil.
+The sheep and the cattle only eat grass and herbs that grow on the farmland, and in return, they fertilize the soil.
 The pigs are fed with a mash based on the farms sorghem.
 Jaap also adds some of the local red soil to their food - it contains important mineral nutrients.

 "We raise the pigs and sheep ourselves, because they grow quickly.
 But we buy the cattle from the maasai when they are around two years old, often in exchange for food.
 The maasai cattle is generally not very well nourished, because for them, quantity matters over quality, but they are quite resilient against diseases."